 - Smaller lanterns may be ideal if you’re hiking during the nighttime

-- Smart lanterns even come with USB power ports for phone charging
+- Smart lanterns even come with a USB port for charging phones

-What makes for a good camping lantern you ask?
+So what makes for a good camping lantern, you ask?

 Camping Lantern: The Types